knaw-huc/golden-agents-htr/docs/annotation-guidelines.md

 HTR output, it won't be clear for an automated system either.
 Just don't tag things you can't make heads or tails of.

+Quantity wise, we're aiming for about 10 deeds to start with.

 ## Named Entity Classes

 We aim to annotate the following named entities: